Don't Delay! Do Your FAFSA® Today.

 - Even if a parent or spouse contributor doesn't have a Social Security number, they can still get an FSA ID using their ITIN to fill out their portion of the student's FAFSA® form online.

-Do parents and students need to wait until FAFSA® 2024-25 opens in December to create
+Do parents and students need to wait until FAFSA® opens to create an FSA ID?

 No. The FSA ID process is not changing.
 It's even better that parents and students